 Next, the robot moves to the location of the part, twists its wrist to the correct angle and picks up the part.
 The robot places the part in a fixture on a three-stage linear saw with carbide-tipped blades.
 The first stage of the saw cuts off the end of the sprue just below the stainless steel filter and drops the cut end into a meltable scrap bin.
 The second stage cuts off the stainless steel filter and drops it into a different bin from which the filter is recovered.
 The third stage cuts off the rest of the sprue and also drops it into the meltable scrap bin.
 The removal of the sprue leaves a hole in the part.

 The process continues as the robot picks the part out of the fixture, by the hole, and moves it to the second fixture in the workcell.
 This fixture uses a compliant air spindle from ATI Automation that drives a high-speed steel helical end mill at 30,000 rpm.
 The robot moves the part around the end mill which removes the flash.
 The radial compliance of the spindle compensates for differences in the amount of flash on each part.

 "The new robot workcell has successfully automated what used to be a difficult manual task with the danger of repetitive stress injury," LeRoux concluded.
-"The Cognex 1100 Micro vision system flawlessly identifies the part number and the x, y and theta coordinates of the part.
+"The Cognex In-Sight vision system flawlessly identifies the part number and the x, y and theta coordinates of the part.
 The robotic workcell eliminates two of the three people previously required to operate the workcell.
-One person is still required to load the finished castings onto a rack.
-The entire cell costs about $400,000 including rebuilding the robot, the cost of the vision system and the metal cutting equipment.
-The automation portion of the cell is about $75,000.
-The total cost of employing a person in a foundry is also about $75,000 so by freeing up two people the robot quickly pays for itself."
+By freeing up two people the robot quickly pays for itself."